E-Book | Art of Composting

-If you would really like to learn to turn carbon into humus that is capable of growing nutrient dense food that can be tested using a refractometer then this is the Booklet for you!
-Kay has been making compost for 40 odd years and came to the conclusion 10 years ago that it was clearly not working.
-She has dedicated the last 10 years to learning to make compost that does actually grow soil and high quality for and we can all do it easily!
+If you’d really like to learn to turn carbon into humus that is capable of growing nutrient dense food that can be tested using a refractometer then this is the Booklet for you!
+Kay shares her experiences on making high quality compost that does actually grow soil and gives step by step instructions so that we can all do it easily!

 Our compost heaps are designed to:

 - Turn carbonaceous material into highly mineralised biologically active humus, capable of growing nutrient dense food.

 - Be aerobic… essential for it to work as soil food.

 - Make the maximum amount of high quality humus.